Small Group Experiential Travel

 This evening you may wish to take a stroll along the river front and take in the giant sprawling market, with its instantly recognizable red-roofed stalls and crowds of people who come to snap up a bargain or just soak up the laidback Mekong atmosphere.

 PLEASE NOTE that some or all of today's sightseeing and your departure tomorrow may be managed and guided by one of our local associates.
-This is due to the fact that your Tour Leader may be leaving early in the day with travellers who have chosen to extend their tour to include Vietnam.
+This is due to the fact that your Tour Leader may be leaving early today with travellers who have chosen to extend their tour to include Vietnam.

 Included Meal(s): Breakfast and Dinner